We have over 7.9 million customers in the UK.

 There are several options available to help you choose your pension fund/s.

-Multi-Asset Fund, then as you approach your selected retirement date, we’ll gradually switch into our Over 15 Year Gilt Index Fund and the Cash Fund, which are considered to be lower risk funds.
+Multi-Asset Fund.
+Then, as you approach your selected retirement date, we’ll gradually switch your investment into our Over 15 Year Gilt Index Fund and the Cash Fund, which are considered to be lower risk funds.

 If you want to understand more about funds and Lifestyle Profiles take a look at our Funds made clear page.
 Then you can decide whether to choose a selection of funds or one of our Lifestyle Profiles.

-If you’re confident choosing your own funds, then review the fund information and factsheets on our Pension fund choices page.
+If you’re confident choosing your own funds, you can review the fund information and factsheets on our Pension fund choices page.

-You should also read the Stakeholder key features (PDF: 647KB) and the Choosing your investment fund (PDF: 166KB) brochure.
+You should also read the Stakeholder key features (PDF: 330KB) and the Choosing your investment fund (PDF: 184KB) brochure.
 If you're still unsure which funds to choose, you may want to talk to an adviser.
 Visit www.unbiased.co.uk to find your local adviser.

 All investments carry an element of risk.
 Some of the risks are listed below.
-Please read the Stakeholder key features (PDF: 647KB) for further information.
+Please read the Stakeholder key features (PDF: 330KB) for further information.

 You need to consider that the value of the units, which make up your fund, can fall as well as rise.
 This is especially important when you’re close to your chosen retirement date and may want to take less risk on your pension fund.